sondernextdoor/Kairos/README.md

 **Kairos** is a next-generation, red-team-oriented Windows kernel defense neutralization framework.
 It combines traditional runtime patching with UEFI persistence, hypervisor-level surveillance, and Secure Kernel deception.

+Kairos—being fully AI generated—is a public display of cutting-edge AI prompt engineering and novelty.
 ---

 ## Features